paradigmxyz/mesc/README.md

 MESC tracks the following information:
 1. a list of RPC endpoints, including their `name`, `chain_id`, and `url`
-2. the default RPC endpoint that should be used for each network
+2. the default RPC endpoint to use
-3. the default network that should be used
+3. the default RPC endpoint to use for each network

 MESC can also track other information like metadata and tool-specific defaults.
 Configuration data is stored in a JSON file.
 To create this file, follow the [Quickstart](#quickstart) instructions above.